 Why You’ll Love This Recipe

 - Minimal prep time – The crockpot is my favorite way to get a head start on dinner.
-This creamy white chicken chili requires very little prep time and just a handful of ingredients.
+This white chicken chili crockpot recipe requires very little prep time and just a handful of ingredients.
 This is why I love a slow cooker recipe!
 Just gather your ingredients, add everything together, stir, and let the crockpot do its magic to feed the whole family.

 - Amazing leftovers – Slow cooker soups always make for great leftovers.
 This white chicken chili can be stored in the fridge for up to four days.